 Neat in the UK also sells cleaning concentrates in bottles.
 They are working towards vegan certification, and say that their products are currently vegan.
 Their products are free of dye’s and pearlisers, but do contain fragrances.
 The ingredients are listed on the webpage of each cleaning product.
 You can buy from their website for from Irish retailer Anniepooh

-If you’re missing me between my bi-weekly posts then please like my Facebook Page and follow my Instagram Account.
+If you’re missing me between my bi-weekly articles then please like my Facebook Page and follow my Instagram Account.
 I post to these every social media channels every day with witty insightful posts (said with tongue firmly embedded in cheek)